vynnydev/cloud-solutions-tf-challenge-azure/README.md

 # cloud-solutions-tf-challenge-azure
-VMB cloud solutions codes for smart agriculture solution for challenge using Terraform, Azure resouces with Lambda, API Gateway, CloudWatch, SNS, AI with AWS Bedrock and others resources and features this cloud.
+VMB cloud solutions codes for smart agriculture solution for challenge using Terraform, Azure resources with Azure Functions, API Management, Monitor, Event Grid, AI with Azure OpenAI and other resources and features this cloud.